Sorry. Not that hard at all really

 And please let us lose the ignorant arguments that we weren’t alive when these things were done.
 Tell the Irish, the Jews or the Chechens among many others that history doesn’t matter and that you shouldn’t visit the sins of the fathers on their sons.
 I still hold the English accountable for sending most of my forebears here against their will although I don’t do any more about it than enjoy their failures at cricket or rugby.

-15. David who sent the racist "apology" said:
+David who sent the racist "apology"

 I feel chastened.
 I didn’t realize that particular piece of nastiness had been around for so long, or spread so widely, as I haven’t seen it before.
 I must lead a sheltered life.
 I just thought it was something lurking in a dark corner that needed a bright light shone on it.
 It’s disturbing that, 40 years after the referendum that recognized the first Australians as fully human, so many people still don’t seem to accept it.